Modern extreme value statistics for Utopian extremes: Conclusion

 We designed a neural Bayes estimator (NBE) to perform simulation-based inference for extreme quantiles.
 To train this estimator, we constructed an empirical prior measure $\pi(\cdot)$ for the extreme quantile, by simulating from a family of pre-defined peaks-over-threshold models.
 The resulting NBE was optimal with respect to the prior measure $\pi(\cdot)$.
 Whilst our estimator performed well in the application, the underlying truth was a peaks-over-threshold model \citep{editorial}, and, hence, the truth distribution was contained within the class of distributions covered by $\pi(\cdot)$.
 We note that our estimator may not perform as well when the converse holds, and the true distribution of $Y$ is not approximated well by any family in $\pi(\cdot)$.
 Further study of the optimality properties of our proposed NBE is required and, in particular, its efficacy under model misspecification.

 We proposed an extension of the conditional extremal dependence regression model \citep{Winter2016} and highlighted its efficacy for estimation of extreme exceedance probabilities.
-Our conditional model performed well in practice, but alternative multivariate extremal dependence regression models, which rely on more classical assumptions about the extremal behaviour of $\mathbf{Y}$, e.g., regular or hidden regular variation, could have been tested \citep[see, e.g., ][]{cooley2012approximating, de2022regression, murphy2022modelling}.
+Our conditional model performed well in practice, but alternative multivariate extremal dependence regression models, which rely on more classical assumptions about the extremal behaviour of $\mathbf{Y}$, e.g., regular or hidden regular variation, could have been tested \citep[see, e.g., ][]{cooley2012approximating, de2022regression, murphy2022modelling}. {In our application, we tested only two values for the exceedance threshold $u$ in \eqref{Eq:heff}, and quantified goodness-of-fit through visual inspection of Q-Q plots for the aggregate $R$ (see Figure~\ref{fig:C3}).
+A more rigorous testing procedure could be employed, whereby a grid of $u$ values are tested and the optimal $u$ is taken to minimise some numerical measure of fit; see, e.g., \cite{murphy2023automated}, who proposed an automated threshold selection procedure for peaks-over-threshold models. }

+{Finally, we proposed an extension of the non-parametric tail probability estimator of \cite{krupskii2019nonparametric} to account for different levels of marginal decay for components of a random vector.
+Whilst we were able to showcase the efficacy of our estimator by using it to win sub-challenge C4 of the EVA (2023) Conference Data Challenge, we have not provided any theoretical guarantees for the estimator; we leave this as a future endeavour. }